Who Gets to Choose Who You Are?

 AUDIENCE: (Dissolves into laughter).

-In my last blog, I talked about the four different personality types: earth, fire, water, and wind.
+I sometimes talk about four different personality types: earth (organized and efficient), fire (dominant and emotional), water (caring and easy going), and wind (social and fun-loving).
 Now I’m going to add another aspect.
 In addition to your Natural State – your personality that you were born with – there are two other states.
 Today, I’ll talk about you in your Social State.

 • Waters tend to turn inward, becoming depressed, withdrawn and worrisome.
 Their energy levels decline noticeably.